Curriculum Filter Results

 Vernal Pools Informational Text: Read and Understand!

 The emphasis on reading and understanding informational texts in classrooms mirrors our efforts in science at the Lake Superior NERR.
 These readings are based on real scientific efforts in the Lake Superior Watershed, and include questions to check for understanding.
 This reading on vernal pools is great for springtime and is derived from an article in the Duluth News Tribune, April 2016.
+The curriculum download is a PDF version of this reader.

 Downloads: